marneu/wireguardDB/README.md

 =====================================
 Development Status: 0.1.7 (alpha)

-First of I like to thank Jared McKnight for [wireguard](https://github.com/fictivekin/wireguard) who inspired me to make this AddOn.
+First of all, I'd like to thank Jared McKnight for [wireguard](https://github.com/fictivekin/wireguard) who inspired me to make this AddOn.